glennbaquero/qux-product-sync/README.md

-# L-R Transport Management System
+# QUX Product Sync for WP WooCommerce products

 This repository is provided **for project viewing and portfolio demonstration purposes only**.